Joyner Test Prep

 -

 Absolutely YES!
-Every college will accept either the ACT, the SAT, or test scores from both the ACT and the SAT.
+Every college will accept either the ACT or the SAT.

 -